davepivonka/mordecai3/README.md

 - My code: `chmod -R 777 '/Users/davidpivonka/Documents/Peacekeeping Dividends/geonames_index'`

 ❖ ✅ Now, start an Elasticsearch instance in Docker with the uncompressed index as a volume.
+> Note: This will require you to input your computer password.
+Admin rights are needed.
-- Update the code to match your `geonames_index` folder location
+- Change the command below to match your `geonames_index` folder location
-- NGEC authors say that it was tested for 7.10.1, but hopefully this works
+- NGEC authors say that it was tested for 7.10.1, but that version is outdated, use:
 - `sudo docker run -d -p 127.0.0.1:9200:9200 -e "discovery.type=single-node" -v '/Users/davidpivonka/Documents/Peacekeeping Dividends/geonames_index':/usr/share/elasticsearch/data elasticsearch:7.17.9`
 - Without my specific location (might work without change if you used the commands `wget` and `tar` to get the geonames index folder): `sudo docker run -d -p 127.0.0.1:9200:9200 -e "discovery.type=single-node" -v ./geonames_index/:/usr/share/elasticsearch/data elasticsearch:7.17.9`